Blendify/blender-manual/blender_docs/manual/animation/editors/dopesheet/action.rst

 Action Editor
 *************

-Blender 2.5 simplifies the system by making Actions the generic containers for F-Curves.
+In Blender *Actions* are a generic containers for F-Curves.
 Actions can contain any number of F-Curves, and can be attached to any data block.As long as the RNA data paths stored in the Action's F-Curves can be found on that data block, the animation will work.
 For example, an action modifying 'X location' and 'Y location'